 It stands over 13.5 meters (44 feet) tall and spreads out about 25 meters (82 feet) in all directions

 You can reach the tree by car or on a special bus.

 Although it can be reached by car, if you are planning to go at peak season, the town's small roads will be incredibly congested.
-Instead, a round-trip bus service is offered from Miharu Station for 1,000 yen, including the cost of admission to see the tree.
+Instead, take a bus from Miharu Station.
+A one-day pass costs 700 yen.
+(Admission to the tree is 300 yen)

 Looking good, day or night